 Sunrise over Andalucia, I took the picture above at dawn last October, whilst on an amazing yoga retreat.
-It marked the start of my journey back to Gli Oli and ultimately, to myself.
+It marked the start of our journey back to Gli Oli and ultimately, to ourselves.

-I created Gli Oli as a home fragrance brand in 2014, back then I was bursting with enthusiasm, buzzing with ideas and with hindsight, full of naivety about how difficult it is to create, launch and sustain a new business on your own, with limited resources.
+We created Gli Oli as a home fragrance brand in 2014, back then we were bursting with enthusiasm, buzzing with ideas and with hindsight, full of naivety about how difficult it is to create, launch and sustain a new business on your own, with limited resources.

 As a Neals Yard Remedies-trained professional aromatherapist, I only blended with therapeutic grade essential oils, using the principles of aromatherapy to create products that delivered on a therapeutic as well as an olfactory level.
 Nothing was tested on animals, we only used soy wax, all our packaging was hand-made here in England and was of course, recyclable.

 Our commitment to our values meant that even when we were deciding which kind of reeds to use in our diffusers, we decided to do it the hard way; instead of buying in the usual synthetic reeds, which went against our principles, we chose to use natural rattan.
 When we started, this involved buying our rattan in coils, soaking it in a bath and then cutting to length while it was still pliable.
 Once cut and dried, we then hand-dyed the reeds to our signature purple colour with a vegetable based dye - our reeds really are a labour of love!